- To prepare rim, rub the rim of the glass with the lime wedge.

 - With the salt on a saucer, dip either half or the entire rim of the glass in the salt to coat.

-- In a cocktail shaker, add ice, vodka, lime juice, orange liqueur, and agave.
+- In a cocktail shaker, add ice, tequila, lime juice, triple sec, and agave.

 - Shake to chill.